hollyabrams/capstone-project-2/PROPOSAL.md

 This project will be a web-based application specifically designed for desktop and mobile browsers.

 ### Project Goal
-The primary goal of this e-commerce site is to provide a seamless and intuitive online shopping experience for users, complete with product listings, shopping cart functionality, user authentication, and secure online payment processing.
+The primary goal of this ecommerce site is to provide a seamless and intuitive online shopping experience for users, complete with product listings, shopping cart functionality, user authentication, and secure online payment processing.

 ### User Demographics
 The target demographic for my app will be internet users who prefer online shopping.
-This includes a wide range of users, from tech-savvy millennials to busy professionals looking for a convenient shopping experience.

 ### Data Usage
 I plan to use product data, user data, and transaction data.
 The product data will be manually entered into the system for this project's scope, whereas user data will be collected during user registration and login.
 Transaction data will be created when purchases are made, using information from both user and product data.